 Just before draining the cooked pasta, reserve 1 cup of the starchy pasta water.

-Drain the al dente pasta and add back into the saucepan along with the remaining ingredients (except the pine nuts, if using).
+Drain the al dente pasta and add it back into the saucepan along with the remaining ingredients.

-Pour in the pasta water and stir on medium heat until thickened, and the sauce begins to coat the pasta - this should only take a few minutes or so.
+Pour in the pasta water and stir on medium heat until thickened - this should only take a few minutes or so.

 Lastly season with salt and pepper to taste, and serve between two bowls.

-Garnish with more cracked black pepper, and sprinkle over toasted pine nuts if you wish.
+Garnish with more cracked black pepper and chilli flakes, if you wish.